-GDPR compliance will become a legal requirement for all EU-based companies and all Non-EU companies whose business activities involve holding or processing data about EU citizens.
-Companies will be required to give data subject’s greater control over what personal information is held and what that data can be used for.
+GDPR compliance became a legal requirement for all EU-based companies and all Non-EU companies whose business activities involve holding or processing data about EU citizens.
+Companies are required to give data subject’s greater control over what personal information is held and what that data can be used for.

 One Law for All

-Even countries not based in the EU will still have to comply if they process or control data about EU citizens, and the UK will still keep most of the requirements of GDPR even after it leaves the EU.
+Even countries not based in the EU have to comply if they process or control data about EU citizens, and the UK has kept most of the requirements of GDPR even after leaving the EU.
 GDPR severely increases the fines that can be imposed when there is a data breach.
 Under the Data Protection Act (1998) the maximum fine for a breach is £500,000.
-Under GDPR this will rise to €20,000,000 or 4% of the organisation’s global annual turnover, whichever is greater.
+Under GDPR this rose to €20,000,000 or 4% of the organisation’s global annual turnover, whichever is greater.

 But my company is not in the EU?

-GDPR is going to affect all businesses offering any type of service to the EU market, regardless of whether your business stores or processes data on EU soil.
+GDPR affects all businesses offering any type of service to the EU market, regardless of whether your business stores or processes data on EU soil.

-The Prime Minister has confirmed that the UK will retain GDPR post Brexit.
-As part of the Brexit process, existing EU laws in force in the UK would be converted into full UK laws.
-That, effectively, means that the EU’s General Data Protection Regulation or GDPR will be law in the UK, too.
+The UK will retain GDPR post Brexit.
+As part of the Brexit process, existing EU laws in force in the UK were converted into full UK laws.
+That, effectively, means that the EU’s General Data Protection Regulation or GDPR is law in the UK too.